bgd-labs/aave-stk-v1-5/properties.md

 ## Changed events

 - `Staked` and `Redeem` now both emit both `assets` and `shares` to be closer to eip-4616 standard
+- `Cooldown` now emits both `account, amount` as the cooldown is for a specific amount